Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 FAQ

-No. The Attorney General’s Official Opinion 2023‑1 treats delta‑8 THC as a Schedule I controlled substance under IC 35‑48‑2‑4, so products containing it cannot qualify as low‑THC hemp extract.
+No—per AG Official Opinion 2023‑1, delta‑8 THC is a Schedule I controlled substance under IC 35‑48‑2‑4(d)(31) and cannot qualify for the low‑THC hemp extract safe harbor.